-Field Data Type Description Field Behavior and Usage Active Logical Indicates whether the policy is active or inactive.
+Field Data Type Description Field Behavior and Usage Active Boolean Indicates whether the policy is active or inactive.
 Reflects the selection of the activate/deactivate policy button in the Details workspace.
-Automatic Evaluation Logical Indicates whether the policy logic will be executed automatically when records belonging to the policy instance are modified.
+Automatic Evaluation Boolean Indicates whether the policy logic will be executed automatically when records belonging to the policy instance are modified.
 Reflects the selection in the Automatic Execution check box in the Details workspace.

-Description Text A brief summary of the policy.
+Field Data Type Description Field Behavior and Usage Description Text A brief summary of the policy.
 Contains the value that you enter in the Description box on the Details workspace.
 Execution History Setting Character Defines how the execution history is recorded for the policy.
 Reflects the selection in the Execution History option in the Details workspace.
 The field is populated with the value Normal, by default.
+Last Policy Model Change Date Date and Time Date and time when the policy model was last updated.
+This field is populated automatically with the current date and time when you save the policy only if the policy model has been substantively modified.
+If you modify the layout of the nodes on the canvas but do not make any other changes to the model, or you modify the name, description, schedule, or other settings of the policy, this field is not updated.
 Model Text Code defining the logic that is represented by the policy model.
 This field is populated automatically and does not appear on the Policy datasheet.
+Module Workflow Policy Character Module Identifier This field is used to determine whether the policy is a Module Workflow Policy for purposes of the Policy Designer Overview page.
+The value in this field is set by GE Vernova to indicate the product module in which the policy is used.
+It does not appear on the Policy datasheet.
+Last Scheduled Execution Date and Time Last scheduled execution date and time If the policy is scheduled, this field contains the date and time at which the policy was last scheduled to execute.
 Name Character The name of the policy.
 Contains the value that you specify in the Name box in the Details workspace.
 This field is required, and the value must be unique.

+Field Data Type Description Field Behavior and Usage Next Scheduled Execution Next scheduled execution date and time If the policy is scheduled, this field contains the date and time at which the policy is next scheduled to execute.
 Owner Character The owner of the policy.
 Contains the policy owner that appears at the top of the Details workspace.
 Only the owner of the policy can save changes to the policy.
 This field is required.
 This field is configured to track revision history by default.
 You can look at the revision history for this field to determine the ownership history for a particular policy.
+Schedule Character Code defining the policy's schedule.
+This field is populated automatically and does not appear on the Policy datasheet.
+Schedule Executed Boolean Indicates whether the currently configured schedule has executed at least once.
+This field is populated automatically and does not appear on the Policy datasheet.
+Scheduled Boolean Indicates whether the policy has a defined execution schedule.
+Populated automatically.